-- College of Osteopathic Medicine Students: The Associate Dean for Clinical Affairs in the COM or the Dean of the COM. - 2.
-College of Pharmacy Students: The Dean of the College.
+1. College of Osteopathic Medicine Students: The Assistant Dean of Community Clinical Education in the COM or the Dean of the COM.

 Programs

 Message from the Dean

 Welcome to the first four-year medical school in the Central Valley.
 CHSU is proud to have developed the third osteopathic medical school in California.